barmcsorley/barmcsorley/README.md

 **Engineering Director | Head of Platforms | Cloud Strategy Leader** *Based in Belfast & London*

-I am a senior technology leader with over 20 years of experience managing large-scale engineering units (£30M+ budgets) and driving DevSecOps transformations.
+I am a senior technology leader with over 20 years of experience managing large-scale engineering units and driving DevSecOps transformations.

 While my day job involves organisational design and enterprise strategy I believe in maintaining deep technical literacy, so I run my personal infrastructure using the same **GitOps** and **IaC** principles I mandate for my engineering teams as it helps me understand the challenges and benefits it can accrue.